cs4241-c25/final-project-obsidian-ducks/README.md

 ![homepage](public/homepage.png)

 ## Using the Application
 Any user can browse the homepage of the site in our gallery of items for WPIBuys.
 To sell an item or message a seller a user must sign up to get started.
 Following signing up, you will be prompted to log in with the information previously used.
 From there, a user has access to view/edit their profile, add/edit/delete their posts, like items, and message sellers about items they are interested in buying.

+## running localy
+1. First, install node js
+2. Choose one
+- install the gleam programing language and erlang virtual machine
+- Install docker
+3. install mongo db for local development
+4. setup an s3 bucket ether localy or remotly see the deployment section for more info
+4. Open the project in a ide of choice or terminal
+5. run command npm install in the root of the project
+6. add a .env file in the project root directory with this template `AWS_ACCESS_KEY_ID=
+AWS_ENDPOINT_URL_S3=
+AWS_REGION=auto
+AWS_SECRET_ACCESS_KEY=
+BUCKET_NAME=
+MONGODB_URI=
+AUTH_SECRET=
+CHAT_URL=`
+7. fill out the .env with the approprate info.
+Chat URL is the name of the chat server. by default its http://localhost:3001
+8. run `npm run dev` in the root of the project
+9. choose one depending on if you picked docker or gleam above
+- in a new terminal ether run `gleam run` gleam-chat/chat_server
+- run `docker build --tag IMAGE_NAME_HERE` and then `docker start IMAGE_NAME_HERE` in the gleam-chat

+## How to deploy
+1. create fly.io account
+2. setup fly.io billing
+3. install fly.io cli
+4. run fly deploy in the root directory of the project
+5. this should deploy the main part of the project and create an s3 bucket and the approprite secrets
+6. change directory to the gleam-chat directory and run fly deploy
+7. add the url of the newly deployed chat server to the secrets of the main project. you can do this ether by the fly cli or the website
+8. add the db connection secrets to the secrets of the main server.

 ## Technology Stack
 The application was built using Next.js, TypeScript, MongoDB, and Gleam for development and Fly for deployment.